pjstockdale/get_data_course_project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Data Set Description

+The features_info.txt file included in the data package identify two types of variables involving a mean.
+1. 33 derived variables denoted mean() along with 33 variables corresponding variables identifying a standard deviation, std().
+2. 13 variables denoting a measurement that is comprised of a weighted average of component measurements, meanFreq() without corresponding standard deviation measurements.
+In these variables, these variables describe a single conceptual measurement represented by a combination of components.
+The word mean in the label describes the method of derivation of a single value rather than identifying a representative value for a set of distinct measurements.
+Consequently, the 13 variables identified with _meanFreq() were excluded from the final data set

 ### References

 [1]  Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.